PULdischo/ficherito/docs/usage/entities.md

 # Entity Extraction

-Learn how Flatfish identifies people, places, dates, and other named entities in your documents.
+Learn how Ficherito identifies people, places, dates, and other named entities in your documents.

 ---

 ## What Are Named Entities?

-Named entities are specific things mentioned in text that can be classified into categories:

 | Type | Examples |
 |------|----------|